Qual207/Qual207.github.io/2022_summer_oymc.md

 intro_image_hide_on_mobile: true
 ---

+**The 2022 Summer OYMC has officially concluded.
+Results, prizes, and problems/solutions have all been posted [here](http://oymcofficial.org/archive/).
+Thank you to all who participated, we hope to see you compete again next summer!

 # Timing and Schedule

 The 2022 OYMC will be held on **August 14th from 5:00 PM to 6:05 PM EST**.
 Students should be ready to check their email 5 minutes beforehand, and will be given a 5 minute window to submit their answers and load the test document along with 60 minutes to solve the problems. **Students can sign up [here](https://forms.gle/cDFyqnZ4pnLP1Vtt9).**